-The blue frequencies are typical frequencies used in the device.
+The frequencies are typical frequencies used when the device operates at 600 MHz.
 The 100 MHz reference frequency can be used by software to time software and interfaces.
 The core and switch clocks can be clocked down as required to save power, independent of the reference clock.
 In very low power modes, both PLLs can be placed in a low-power mode, and the whole chip executed directly from the oscillator.
 In this case, the reference can no longer operate at 100 MHz.
-The green labels list the registers in appendices B, C, and D, that are used to control the clocks
+The labels list the registers in appendices B, C, and D, that are used to control the clocks

-71 Core PLL
+7.1 Core PLL